FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 19: See joined conferences**

-As a conference attendee, I want to be able to see the conferences I have joined and switch between them.
+As a conference attendee, I want to be able to see the conferences I have joined and switch between them, so that I can network in multiple conferences.

 _User interface mockups_